True Blue Software

 The merge operation involves resolving conflicts between snapshots so that a promotion or copy can be performed.
 Since a merge involves conflicting changes, you may need to attach a workspace to the child snapshot to resolve the conflicts.
 Once the conflicts are resolved, SnapshotCM can automatically complete a copy or promote for you.

-For example, if two team members made conflicting changes to the same file, a merge between the two files will need to be completed before any copy or promote involving that file can be performed.
+For example, if two team members make conflicting changes to the same file, a merge between the two files will need to be completed before any copy or promote involving that file can be performed.
 To resolve conflicts, you need to attach a workspace to the target (child) snapshot and manually resolve the conflicts.

 Comparing Differences